-The system scans PCI slots 1 through 5 to assign system resources; then the system starts (boots) the PCI devices in the following order: PCI slots 1 and 2, system board SCSI devices, and then PCI slots 3 through 5.
+The system scans PCI slots 1 through 5 to assign system resources; then the

-- If you plan to use the Wake on LAN (WOL) function in the server, you must install a Wake on LAN-enabled NIC adapter in PCI slot 1, and install the Wake on LAN cable that comes with the Wake on LAN adapter to connect this adapter to the system board.
-You must use a Wake on LAN-enabled adapter as identified in the xSeries 220 ServerProven list at http://www.ibm.com/pc/compat/.
-Only PCI slot 1 supports a Wake on LAN-enabled adapter.
-For additional information on the Wake on LAN function, adapters, and cables, refer to the documentation that comes with the Wake on LAN adapters. - If you plan to use the optional system management adapter in the server, you must install the optional system management adapter in PCI slot 2.
-Only PCI slot 2 supports the optional system management adapter.
-For additional information on the optional system management adapter, refer to the documentation that comes with the adapter.
+- system starts (boots) the PCI devices in the following order: PCI slots 1 and 2, system board SCSI devices, and then PCI slots 3 through 5. - If you plan to use the IBM Remote Supervisor Adapter in the server, you must install the IBM Remote Supervisor Adapter in PCI slot 2.
+Only PCI slot 2 supports the IBM Remote Supervisor Adapter.
+For additional information on the IBM Remote Supervisor Adapter, refer to the documentation that comes with the adapter.